alexandrehtrb/alexandrehtrb.github.io/src/posts/2024/03/http2-and-http3-explained.md

 HTTP/2 solves the HTTP head-of-line blocking, but, this problem also happens with TCP and TLS.
 TCP understands that the data it needs to send is a contiguous sequence of packets, and if any packet is lost, it must be resent, in order to preserve information integrity. *With TCP, subsequent packets cannot be sent until the lost packet is successfully resent to the destination.*

 The diagram below explains visually how this happens in HTTP/2.
-The third packet only had frames of response 1, but its loss delays both of responses - that means that in this case, there is no parallelism.
+The second packet only had frames of response 1, but its loss delays both of responses - that means that in this case, there is no parallelism.

 ```mermaid
 sequenceDiagram